khushboogup/Smart-Cart-System/README.md

 # Smart-Cart-System

-#### Smart Cart System is an IOT(Internet of Things) based project, it will use revolutionize shopping experience by not standing into queue for billing you can do it by using a shopping cart.
-[ABOUT](https://abhixak.github.io/Cartify/about.html)
+#### The Smart Cart System is an IoT (Internet of Things) based project designed to revolutionize the shopping experience by eliminating the need to stand in billing queues.
+Instead, you can complete your billing directly using a shopping cart.[Learn more about the project.](https://abhixak.github.io/Cartify/about.html)
-* Unordered Hardware:-
+* Unordered Hardware Component:-
   * Sub RFID
   * Sub LCD
   * Sub Arduino Uno